byteball/obyte-assets-ledger/server/README.md

-	"bLight": true, // light node only keeps data related to headless wallet, full node gets all data and is faster "hub": "relay.bytes.cash/bb", // peer to connect to (light node: gets data from, full node: finds initial peers from) "bNoPassphrase": false, // forces to set private key encryption "payout_address": "", // can be used to withdraw all Bytes or manually to consolidate Bytes "allowedExternalAssets": [], // array of additional asset IDs to allow to be moves between accounts "smtpTransport": "relay", // default is "local" to use sendmail "smtpRelay": "smtp.mailtrap.io", // used only when smtpTransport is "relay"
+	"bLight": true, // light node only keeps data related to headless wallet, full node gets all data and is faster "hub": "relay.bytes.cash/bb", // peer to connect to (light node: gets data from, full node: finds initial peers from) "bNoPassphrase": false, // forces to set private key encryption "payout_address": "", // can be used to withdraw all Bytes or manually consolidate Bytes to 1st address (if empty) "allowedExternalAssets": [], // array of additional asset IDs to allow to be moves between accounts "smtpTransport": "relay", // default is "local" to use sendmail "smtpRelay": "smtp.mailtrap.io", // used only when smtpTransport is "relay"